Congratulations to the national winners of the 2023 Awards! View your results.

 • Changing the order of the lines in a poem or adding a few words to a sentence written by another author is NOT transformative.

-• Fan art (such as a painting or drawing of an actor, musician, or preexisting character) or fan fiction is NOT considered original work and should not be submitted.
+• Fan art (such as a painting or drawing of an actor, musician, or preexisting character) or fan fiction is NOT considered original work and should not be entered.

 • A critical essay that copies or paraphrases passages from another piece of writing without citing the source is NOT original work.
 Paraphrasing, which is restating text by another writer using other words, does NOT make the work transformative.